Skip to main content

 Admissions assessment: pre-registration assessment (TMUA)

-Why study Computer Science at Corpus?
+Why Study Computer Science at Corpus?

 What do we look for in applicants?